• Skip to primary navigation

 When all your ingredients are ready to go, it's time to get cooking.

-1. Using a wok or pan heat some coconut oil or other vegetable oil and sauté sliced onion for 2-3 minutes.
+1. Using a wok or large frying pan heat some coconut oil or other vegetable oil and sauté sliced onion for 2-3 minutes.

 2. Add finely sliced garlic and ginger and sauté for 2 more minutes.